 But we had done our homework, and ultimately the insurance company caved, settling for a much higher amount than they had offered when the other firm first filed the case.

 Perhaps more important to Jessica’s family than the settlement amount, though, were the answers they received along the way.
-Jessica’s family now definitively knew that they were not responsible for her death.
-And by uncovering and telling Jessica’s story, we and her family shed light on a rare but serious neurological disease.
+Jessica’s family now definitively knew that they were not responsible for her death. and by uncovering and telling Jessica’s story, we and her family shed light on a rare but serious neurological disease.
 Our shared hope is that this case will help pave the way for other families who find themselves in a similar situation.

 *Names in this article have been changed to protect our client’s privacy.